Beyond Discounts: The Strategy And Tactics of Pricing Fashion

 A cost-plus pricing strategy focuses solely on the cost of producing your product (COGS) and adding a mark-up (how much profit you’d like to make).
 Also known as the mark-up pricing strategy.

 Cost of goods sold (COGS) refers to the direct costs of producing the goods sold by a company.
 This includes the cost of the materials and labor directly used to create the item.
 It excludes indirect expenses, such as distribution costs and marketing costs.

-Your mark-up will obviously differ between wholesale (selling to other stores) and direct to consumer (your own store) channels.
-But according to The Retail Owners Institute, there is a simple formula to get you started, simply multiply by 2.5 for wholesale price and then by 2 for retail price.
+Your mark-up will obviously differ between wholesale (selling to other stores) and direct-to-consumer (your own store) channels.
+But according to The Retail Owners Institute, there is a simple formula to get you started, simply multiply by 2.5 for the wholesale price and then by 2 for the retail price.

 Here’s our simple price calculator to get you started: